Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Design and Methods

-\textbf{LT literacy.} We assessed self-reported competence and knowledge of GenAI and AI language technologies more broadly using six items on a 5-point Likert scale (ranging from strongly disagree to strongly agree).
+\textbf{LT literacy.} We assessed self-reported literacy of GenAI and AI language technologies more broadly using six items on a 5-point Likert scale (ranging from strongly disagree to strongly agree).
+Drawing on \citeauthor{long2020}, we focus on functional and critical dimensions of literacy as proxies for skills and competence.
 The items included: (1) ``I have a good knowledge of language technologies,'' (2) ``I can recognize errors in language technologies,'' (3) ``I can distinguish automatically generated text from text written by humans,'' (4) ``I feel prepared to use language technologies,'' (5) ``I know the limitations of language technologies,'' and (6) ``I know the potential of language technologies.''
-Responses to these items were recoded into a mean unified score on a 0-1 linear scale, with higher values indicating greater self-assessed LT literacy.
+For inferential analyses (see Section \ref{subsec:analysis}), responses to these items were recoded into a mean unified score on a 0-1 linear scale, with higher values indicating greater self-assessed LT literacy.
+To assess potential reporting bias, we validate this measure using regression analyses (full results in Supplementary Section~\ref{app:ssec:training_literacy_moderation_analysis}, Table \ref{tab:training_literacy} and \ref{tab:training_literacy_gender}).
+LT training is a significant positive predictor of self-assessed literacy among both GenAI chatbot users ($\beta = 0.13$, $p < .001$) and non-users ($\beta = 0.099$, $p < .001$), consistent with the expectation that training enhances literacy.
+Besides, the association of LT training with self-assessed literacy is moderated by gender: training yields significantly smaller gains in self-reported literacy for women than for men (Training $\times$ Woman: $\beta = -0.06$, $p = .002$), echoing evidence that women self-report comparatively lower digital skills \citep{hargittaiwomen}.
+We thus retain both measures as complementary: training as a more factual proxy of acquired education, and self-assessed literacy as a subjective measure more closely related to perceived competence, which can nonetheless shape engagement.